 Life is my palette...

-The Land is in the village of Mokatse.
+The place is in the village of Mokatse.
 You can visit the village and meet the local Batswana people.
 There are also a few other places close by that offer local experiences.

 I also have an area on my plot where the children of the village come sometimes to play and learn.
 Currently I am not open, but I can tell the kids to come and you can have fun with them, and teach them anything you wish to share.